eafit-apolo/apolo-users/docs/source/software/managementsoftware/slurm/fairshare.rst

 .. note::

-	Fairshare is only supported on centOS 7 onwards.
+	Fairshare is only supported on CentOS 7 onwards.

 .. warning::